4 Common Money Mistakes that College Students Often Make

 Still, students can do several things to help themselves understand how student loans will affect them in the future, says Hamilton.
 She recommends that prospective students think about the cost of their education in the long run and weigh that against the expected salary in their field, rather than make their college decision based solely on the “best school.”
 For some students, the “best school” is their top priority to prepare them for a career and for life, regardless of cost.

-Hamilton also recommends taking advantage of the many free resources available on personal finance and student loans, such as through podcasts, blogs, and college planning sites, including CollegeData, where you'll find updated information on federal student loans for 2021.
-Also, get some ideas about repaying your student loans by using 1FBUSA’s Student Loan Repayment and Affordability Calculator.
+Hamilton also recommends taking advantage of the many free resources available on personal finance and student loans, such as through podcasts, blogs, and college planning sites, including CollegeData, where you'll find updated interest rates and fees for federal student loans.
+Also, get some ideas about repaying your student loans by using the U.S. Department of Education’s Loan Simulator.

 Mistake #2: Not Having a Budget

 Part of what makes college special are the numerous social experiences it offers.
 Unfortunately, many of those experiences come with a price tag, and it can be tempting to say yes to everything without acknowledging the costs.

 That’s the mistake that Rob Bertman made when he was a student, and one that he continues to see among college students today.
 Bertman, a senior consultant at Student Loan Planner, a consultancy that helps individuals tackle their student loan debt, didn’t take out student loans during his undergraduate years, but says that going into college, he didn’t have a budget and had the mentality of “…spending on the fun stuff without thinking of future repercussions.
 I wasn’t financially irresponsible, but I wasn’t financially responsible,” he says.
 It wasn’t until he turned 30 and had his first child that Bertman realized the value of budgeting.
 “I wished I had done it much earlier,” he says.